SPB Sponsor:

 - Consider SPB participation as a fulfillment of any community service requirements.

-- Gather help from veteran and well-known teachers.
+- Gather help from veteran and well-respected teachers.

 For general information on the SPB process: